piotrsoczewka/Essential_Genes/README.md

 * while bases sequence determines a living organisms features, it also determines DNA physico-chemical properties: G and C interaction between two strands is stronger than A and T interaction.
 This means that the more C and G a DNA molecule have, the more energy is required for strands separation to overcome interactions between complementary bases.

 * organisms have several DNA molecules in each cell.
 For example, humans have 46 separate DNA molecules, 23 from each parent.
-Each of this molecule forms a chromosome - this characteristic X shape structure which is a condensed DNA form.
+Each of this molecule forms a chromosome - this characteristic X shape structure which is condensed DNA form.
 One can also find other DNA molecules in living cells, such as mitochondrial chromosome.
 Yes, the powerplant of the cell has their own DNA!

-* instructions encoded in DNA are not located on the whole DNA molecule but in fragments called genes.
+* instructions encoded in DNA are not located in the whole DNA molecule but in its fragments called genes.
 The analogy here could be a file saved on a hard drive - like a file takes only some of the available space on a hard drive, a gene occupies only a fragment of the whole DNA strand of a particular sequence.
 Like a file has its onw size, a gene has its own length.
 And like there could be many files on a hard drive, there could be many genes on a single DNA strand.
 See the picture below which may help you to visualise.
 (Credit: Thomas Splettstoesser.
 CC BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/deed.en)

 <img src="images/dna_gene.jpg" width="377.56" height="350">

 I hope that this short introduction would be helpful to understand what I present in this project.

-## 2) What was done
+## 2) What I did here

-Here, I alalyze genomic data from Saccharomyces cerevisiae yeast.
+Here, I analyzed genomic data from Saccharomyces cerevisiae yeast.
 This little organism is not only famous for its achievements in bread and beer making, but also in biological sciences where it serves as a model organism.
 It was the first eukaryotic organisms with known DNA sequence.
 Yeast is well characterised and much is known about its genetic.
 Moreover, I carried out my PhD research using yeast, therefore it was a natural choice of an organism for this project.

 I analyzed several parameters of yeast genes such as relation between bases contents, gene length and if any particular cluster are formed.
-Finally, I built two machine learning models for predicting a gene lenght and a predicting if a gene is essential for yeast cell survival or not.
+Finally, I built two machine learning models for predicting a gene length and predicting if a gene is essential for yeast cell survival or not.

-## 2) Techniques and tools used in the project
+## 3) Techniques and tools used in the project

 * Exploratory analysis
 * Regression model